ktraan/Javascript-Notes/README.md

   - This is used all the time so you don't have to activily click the element to enter a username(login page)
   - The ``.activeElement`` property will show the active element

+## Loops, Arrays, NodeLists
+- ``continue`` will reiterate the loop again
+### Array Methods
+- push - adds an item at the end of the array
+- pop - removes the last item of the array
+- length - gives length of the list